ringcentral/ringcentral-api-docs/docs/getting-started/register-app.md

 RingCentral allows developers to create a number of different types of apps.
 Each type may expose different configuration options and/or capabilities specific to that app.
 The two app types we currently support are:

-* **REST API App** - this is by far the most common type of app created by developers as it gives developers generalized access to our wide selection of APIs available across our RingEX product-line (voice, SMS, meetings, team messaging, call logging, call control, etc.)
+* **REST API App** - this is by far the most common type of app created by developers as it gives developers generalized access to our wide selection of APIs available across our RingEX product-line (phone, SMS, meetings, chat, call logging, call control, etc.)

-* **Bot Add-in** - this special kind of app known as a "bot" is used within RingCentral's team messaging product
+* **Bot Add-in** - this special kind of app known as a "bot" is used within RingCentral's chat product

 * **Notification Add-in** (deprecated) - notification apps are a kind of add-in that routes event notifications from third-party systems into RingCentral's unified desktop application.
 This feature however is deprecated, and many developers may no longer have access to this application type.